MakesYT/NodifyM.Avalonia/README.md

  - Hold `Alt` and `Click` Connector -> Remove all the Connections on the Connector

 ## Notice
+1. ViewModelBase is for reference only, you don't need to use it, there are binding methods in Example's AXAML code.

 ### Some known problems
 1. Do not use `Mode=OneWayToSource` when you have multiple Nodify bound to the same ViewModel, this is a bug from [Avalonia](https://github.com/AvaloniaUI/Avalonia/issues/4438)